Job Life Cycle Statuses: Additional Information

 Jobs can be retried (retry()).
 This is called on by the job sync, async executors, and resources in the event that Enterprise has retried the job.
 Job executors may decide to run the execute() method immediately.
 It is important to consider different scenarios before executing the job.

-As a user you can cancel a job using either the UI or REST API.
+As a user you can cancel a job using either the Flex Enterprise UI or REST API.

 In a distributed environment with no available transaction options, you need a way to cancel jobs.
 This is especially important when a job is not found in the architecture.

 A job can be cancelled while it is in a QUEUED state in JEF.
-A job can also be cancelled while using a job async executor when executing a job.
+A job can also be cancelled while RUNNING in a job async executor when executing a job.

 cancel(): The cancel() method is called on by the job async executor and resources if Enterprise has requested to cancel the job.
 The job executor might decide to ignore or not implement this interface.
 If so, the job can’t be cancelled.